moodle-an-hochschulen/moodle-theme_boost_campus/README.md

 With this setting a hint will appear in the course header when a user is accessing it with the guest access feature.
 If the course provides an active self enrolment, a link to that page is also presented to the user.

+##### Show hint for unrestricted self enrolment

+With this setting a hint will appear in the course header when the course is visible and a unrestricted (no enrolment key or end date is set) self enrolment is active.

 #### Course settings

 ##### In course settings menu